JMIBarth/tutorials/maximum_likelihood_phylogenetic_inf/README.md

 --------

-The ultrafast bootstrap approximation in IQ-TREE was optimized for larger datasets and – unlike the standard bootstrap method for which the IQ-TREE web server allows maximally 100 bootstrap replicates – it is recommended to run it with a minimum of 1,000 replicates.
-With these settings, IQ-TREE will produce 1,000 pseudo-replicate alignments and for each of the alignments infer a maximum likelihood phylogeny.
-Yet, the algorithm may stop earlier if it detects that the resulting node-support values are stable.
-The SH-aLRT branch test is another method to obtain branch support.
-In IQ-TREE you can obtain both values in one run, but we do not elaborate on the SH-aLRT branch test here.
+The ultrafast bootstrap in IQ-TREE is optimized for large datasets and recommended with at least 1,000 replicates, compared to the standard bootstrap's 100 replicates.
+IQ-TREE will generate 1,000 pseudo-replicate alignments and infer a phylogeny for each, stopping early if node-support values stabilize.
+The SH-aLRT branch test is another method for branch support, but we won’t cover it here.

 --------
 </details>

 Open the tree file ending in [`12s_ncbi_ed_cut_realn_filtered.fasta.treefile`](./res/12s_TIM2_I_G4_F_bs/12s_ncbi_ed_cut_realn_filtered.fasta.treefile) in FigTree.
 FigTree recognizes that there are other labels in addition to species IDs and branch length and asks you to provide a name for these labels.
-As these are our bootstrap support values, you may simply name them “bootstrap” or “bs”.
+As these are our bootstrap support values, you may simply name them “bootstrap”.

-Once again, "**Reroot**" the tree with *Haematopus ater* and sort all taxa according to "**Decreasing node order**".
-In principle, the phylogeny should now look exactly as the first one using the TIM2 substitution model without bootstraps, given that the maximum-likelihood inference should be independent of the additional bootstrap procedure.
-The bootstrap procedure is actually a convenient combination of analyses of bootstrapped alignments and the original alignment: The phylogeny is based on the original alignment and the support values are based on the bootstrapped alignments.
-However, due to stochastic variation in the inference, it is possible that IQ-TREE does not always find the actual maximum-likelihood phylogeny, but instead one with a slightly different likelihood.
+"**Reroot**" the tree with *Haematopus ater* and sort taxa by "**Decreasing node order**".
+The phylogeny should match the first one using the TIM2 model without bootstraps, as the maximum-likelihood inference is independent of the bootstrap procedure.
+The bootstrap provides support values based on bootstrapped alignments, while the phylogeny is based on the original alignment.
+However, due to stochastic variation, IQ-TREE may not always find the exact maximum-likelihood phylogeny.

 ![](../img/question_icon.png) Compare the likelihoods of the two analyses with and without bootstrap (“**Best score found**” in the log file, or “**Log-likelihood of the tree**” in the results file).
 Are they identical?